 hashFunction within the DTLSSecurityCapability contains the supported hash functions The value is encoded as per “hash-func” in the ABNF syntax as defined by clause 5/[IETF RFC 4572].

-setupInformation within the DTLSSecurityCapability contains the setup information used to determine which endpoint establishes to the DTLS association as defined by clause 4/[IETF RFC 4572].
+setupInformation within the DTLSSecurityCapability contains the setup information used to determine which endpoint establishes to the DTLS connection as defined by clause 4/[IETF RFC 4572].
 The value is encoded as per “role” in the ABNF syntax as defined by clause 4/[IETF RFC 4145].

-connectionInformation within the DTLSSecurityCapability contains the connection information used to determine whether an existing or new connection is used for the DTLS association as defined by clause 4/[IETF RFC 4572].
+connectionInformation within the DTLSSecurityCapability contains the connection information used to determine whether an existing or new connection is used for the DTLS connection as defined by clause 4/[IETF RFC 4572].
 The value is encoded as per “conn-value” in the ABNF syntax as defined by clause 5/[IETF RFC 4145].

 {Contributor’s note: The proposed ASN.1 above contains a connectionInformation field that is meant to mirror the SDP a=connection field.
 The a=connection field is used to disambiguate SDP updates as described by clause 5/[IETF RFC 4145].
-It is not clear that this same issue applies to the use of H.245 to establish DTLS associations. connectionInformation has been retained in the contribution to stimulate discussion.}
+It is not clear that this same issue applies to the use of H.245 to establish DTLS connections. connectionInformation has been retained in the contribution to stimulate discussion.}

 fingerprint within the DTLSSecurityCapability contains the fingerprint associated with the authentication certificates.
 The value is encoded as per “fingerprint” in the ABNF syntax as defined by clause 5/[IETF RFC 4572].